What is a Function in Python?¶

 The terms parameters and arguments are often used interchangeably, but they have distinct meanings:

-Parameter: A variable listed in the function definition.
+Parameter: A variable listed inside the parentheses in the function definition.

 def greet_user(name):